DexterCosmos/business_loan_db/README.md

 ### **Exporting the Dataset**

- - Exporting the cleaned dataset to a CSV file
+ - Exporting the cleaned dataset as a (CSV) file

     ```python
      df.to_csv('business_loan_cleaned.csv', index=False)